 Thankfully, innovation has helped in the discovery of these elusive metals.
 A wide range of equipment is used to locate gold quickly.
 And here at DredgeNZ, we are with you in your quest for gold panning and mining.
 We offer a variety of reliable tools to make your search faster and easier.

-Based on our knowledge and experience, here are some of the best spots for panning, dredging, and mining in New Zealand:
+Based on our knowledge and experience, here are some of the best spots for gold panning in New Zealand, right amongst active gold mining and gold dredging claims:

 Otago and Marlborough

-Usually, gold mining requires a permit from NZP&M. However, most Marlborough and Otago areas are safe spots where you can freely enjoy recreational gold mining without the need for a permit.
+Usually, gold mining requires a permit from NZP&M. However, there are some public fossicking areas in Otago and not too far away from Marlborough where you can freely enjoy recreational gold mining without the need for a permit.
+Follow this link to find out where these areas are.

 Golden Bay is not named for its sunshine but its gold.
 As early as 1853, traces were found in the Aorere Valley.
 As the name suggests, Golden Bay was once a gold rush town, and the Aorere Goldfields Track will take you back in time to the old gold-mining days.